Facebook Ads vs Google Ads: Which Is Best for Your Business?

 How We Evaluated Google Ads vs Facebook Ads

-It can be difficult to know which PPC ad platform is best for your business, and trying every option is time-consuming and costly.
-To help you determine the best for your business, we evaluated and compared these two leading platforms based on cost, audience intent, targeting options, ad types, ad placement options, and ease of use.
+It can be difficult to know which pay-per-click (PPC) ad platform is best for your business, and trying every option is time-consuming and costly.
+To help you determine the best for your business, we evaluated and compared these two leading platforms based on the following criteria:

 Frequently Asked Questions (FAQs)